DataDog/integrations-core/spark/README.md

 - Spark master (if you're running Standalone Spark)

 If you need the newest version of the Spark check, install the `dd-check-spark` package; this package's check overrides the one packaged with the Agent.
-See the [integrations-core](https://github.com/DataDog/integrations-core#installing-the-integrations) repository for more details.
+See the [integrations-core repository README.md for more details](https://github.com/DataDog/integrations-core#installing-the-integrations).

 ### Configuration